Majoring in Economics

 Minoring in Economics

 Students pursuing majors in the College of Arts and Sciences may elect to earn a minor in business economics.
-This course of study requires EC102, EC103, EC301 or EC302, and four additional economics courses.
+Students pursuing majors in the Sellinger School of Business and Management may elect to earn a minor in economics .
+These courses of study requires EC102, EC103, EC301 or EC302, and four additional economics courses.
 These courses must be approved by the economics minor advisor.

 B.A. in Economics

 The B.A. in Economics is a social science degree.
 Students may choose a general concentration or a concentration in quantitative economics.

 As part of the liberal arts, the B.A. emphasizes the use of economic theory in the analysis of a broad range of social, moral, legal, historical, and political issues.
 The B.A. degree in economics requires EC 102, EC 103, EC 220, EC 301, EC 302, and seven economics electives.
 Left with 13 electives beyond the liberal arts core and economics major requirements, B.A. majors have considerable flexibility in designing degree programs that offer excellent opportunities to prepare for a variety of career and educational goals.
 B.A. majors can easily accommodate a double major or minors in related disciplines, such as mathematics, political science, or history.
 The B.A. allows students to use economics as the cornerstone for the study of quantitative analysis of public and private management, law, government policy, history, and international affairs.